triploit/Kalzit/README.md

 Kalzit should be running now!
 Just [access your Kalzit server through the browser](http://localhost:5000/).

+# Project scope and use cases
+* The Kalzit server is intended to be used on home-servers, which are used by only a few people.
+It is not intended or suitable as a "public" web server with potentially billions of users.
+* The Kalzit programming language is optimized for speed of development first, speed of execution second.
+It is not intended for applications where speed is critical (like games), but rather for "normal" apps or prototyping.
+* Kalzit is intended as a combination of server and applications, so the applications will sometimes rely on the server.
+It is not intended for the creation of stand-alone apps.

 # For developers

 To get to the built-in language playground, open this URL in your browser: [http://localhost:5000/app/ide](http://localhost:5000/app/ide)